K. A. Nizami

 Khaliq Ahmad Nizami (5 December 1925 – 4 December 1997) was an Indian historian and diplomat.

 Early life and education

 Nizami was born in Amroha, United Provinces, British India.
-He completed his M.A. in history in 1945, from Meerut College, then affiliated to University of Agra, and he was awarded the LL.B. degree by the same university.
+He completed his M.A. in history in 1945, from Meerut College, then affiliated to the University of Agra.
+He was awarded the LL.B. degree by the same university.

 Career

 Academic

-He joined Aligarh Muslim University, in the Department of History, in 1947.
-He was a professor there for several years and later served as vice-chancellor (acting) from 3 January 1974 to 30 August 1974.
-He also served as the dean of the university's Department of History from 3 July 1977 to 30 July 1980.
+Nizami joined Aligarh Muslim University, in the Department of History, in 1947 where he worked as a professor for several years, and later served as the Vice-Chancellor from 3 January 1974 until 30 August 1974.
+He was also the Dean of the Department of History from 3 July 1977 until 30 July 1980.
 The K. A. Nizami Centre for Quranic Studies at the university is named after him.

 Diplomatic

-He was India's ambassador to Syria from 1975 to 1977.
+Nizami was India's ambassador to Syria from 1975 to 1977.